-This post also describes why “Mapei Ultracolor Plus FA” is my own recommended all-purpose grout.
+The bottom line?
+“Mapei Ultracolor Plus FA” is my favorite all-purpose grout.
 Read on to find out why!

-First, let’s pop some grout MYTHS
+First, let’s correct some MYTHS

 If you have a shower or tub surround that has a proper waterproofing layer behind the tile, then this isn’t a problem.
-But, if your shower wall or tub surround tile was installed on the cheap with the tile set directly on drywall, then this will definitely be a problem.
-Same thing for shower floors and curbs — if the underlying waterproofing isn’t done correctly then there is no tile or grout combination that will prevent eventual water damage.
+But if your shower wall or tub surround tile was installed on the cheap with the tile set directly on drywall, then this will definitely be a problem.
+Same thing for shower floors and curbs.
+If the underlying waterproofing isn’t done correctly then there is no tile or grout combination that will prevent eventual water damage.

 More expensive is NOT always better!
 The adage “you get what you pay for” does not really apply to grout.
-While some types of grout are more expensive than others, you should choose grout based on the application and not the price tag.
+While some types are more expensive than others, you should choose grout based on the application and not the price tag.

 Second, what are the BASIC grout types?

 There are only two major grout manufacturers — Mapei and PolyBlend.
 They’re like the Apple and Android of grouts.
 So far, seems simple.
-But each of these manufacturers produce dozens of different grout formulations.
+But each of these manufacturers produce dozens of different formulations.
 So, grout talk can get pretty confusing pretty quick.
 Here’s a quick rundown on the basics:

 UNSANDED grout is the simplest.
 It’s just superfine portland cement with added pigments for color.
 It comes boxed or bagged as a powder ready to be mixed with water just before use.

 SANDED grout is also pretty simple.
 It’s just superfine portland cement with pigmented color and added silica sand for density and strength.
-It also comes boxed or bagged as a powder ready to be mixed with water before use.
+It comes boxed or bagged as a powder ready to be mixed with water before use.

 PRE-MIXED grout is just what it sounds like.
 Usually advertised as “a no-mess alternative to traditional grout“, it’s simply regular unsanded or sanded grout that’s already mixed with water and sold in a sealed bucket.